Looking for an employer of record in Portugal? Here’s what you need to know

 Background check in Portugal

-Background checks are not mandatory in Portugal, but you may wish to carry them out to ensure a candidate is the right fit for the role and for your business.
+Background checks may not be mandatory in Portugal, but you may wish to carry them out to ensure a candidate is the right fit for the role and for your business.

 These are usually performed after making an offer of employment but before the new hire starts work.